m-grant-prg/libmgesysutils/docs/doxygen/src/150-autotools-internal.md

 contains a space separated list of the absolute paths of all libraries under lib-tmp.

-In addition, configure.ac checking of availability of such libraries and associated pkg-config files using AC_SEARCH_LIBS and PKG_CHECK_MODULES is conditional on such a library not being present in lib-tmp.
+In addition, configure.ac checks the availability of such libraries in strict order of lib-tmp, PKG_CHECK_MODULES and lastly AC_SEARCH_LIBS.

 \subsubsection library_consumption Library Consumption